Mayor Bieter reads historic proclamation regarding Indigenous Peoples’ Day in Boise

 Each year, members of the Burns Paiute, Confederated Tribes of Warm Springs Paiute Band, Fort McDermitt Paiute-Shoshone, Shoshone-Bannock and Shoshone-Paiute tribes gather at the reserve to honor their ancestors for the “Return of the Boise Valley People” event.
 It will run from June 13 through June 16 this year.

-“This is an important step in preserving the historical significance of an area that carries deep meaning for the Shoshone-Bannock and Paiute Tribes,” Boise Mayor David Bieter said in the news release.
+“This is an important step in preserving the historical significance of an area that carries deep meaning for the Shoshone-Bannock and Paiute Tribes,” Boise Mayor David Bieter said in news release in April.
 “It’s deeply important that we remember and honor all who have a history and connection with this great place we live.”